Analysis

 For example, in a small organisation having 10 employees, sales data is stored in an Excel sheet.
 The accounting data is stored in Tally.
 Moreover, this system and application do not support each other for seamless sync.

-To analyse data from different CMSs require connecting them through some medium.
-If there is no connection between multiple CMS then the data is collected but never analysed.
+Analysing data from different CMSs requires connecting them through some medium.
+If there is no connection between multiple CMSs then the data is collected but never analysed.
 This leads to the generation of dark data.

 Dark data is generated every day across organisations small and big.
 It is present in almost every organisation.
 It is that part of that iceberg that is under the water.